vladyushchenko/MDPVideoGeneration/README.md

 `python setup.py install`

+## UCF-101 data extraction
+1) download UCF-101 dataset from [this website](`https://www.crcv.ucf.edu/data/UCF101.php`)
+2) unzip the archive to the target folder, which will contain raw UCF-101 videos.
+3) generate train/test splits from `ucfTrainTestlist`.
+We use `*01.txt` splits per default..
+   Use `mdp_video/transform/ucf_move_files.py` script for that.
+4) transform all video to separate images (you need to have FFmpeg installed).
+   Use `mdp_video/transform/ucf_extract_files.py` script for that.

+Launch templates for both scripts can be found in `.run` folder

 ## Training
 For training, we provide `mdp_video/launcher_template.sh` template training script.
 As a rule, you just need to set `dataset_root` location to start training,